Skip to main content

 You may recall the July 2023 newsletter article F-S-P-T Find Out What It Means To Me, which explained the initial project information.
 The Financial Support Request Tool (FSRT) will be replaced by the Financial Support Payments Tool (FSPT) as part of the project.
 Below are important updates about the FSPT project we have to share.

-Three Phases and Go-Live
+Three Stages and Go-Live

-Tuition Remission Cost Distribution
+Cost Distribution Module Release

 Anticipated Go-Live Date